DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 *The war was ending.
 The peace was beginning.*

+# Chapter 25: Practices For Liberation

-# Chapter 25: Practices for Liberation - The Ultimate Context
+### Chapter 25: Practices for Liberation - The Ultimate Context

 *Maya sat in her small apartment at 11:47 PM, the blue glow of her phone screen illuminating her face in the darkness.
 Another notification.
 Another outrage.
 Another crisis demanding her immediate emotional response.
 The headline read: "BREAKING: Political Figure Says Controversial Thing."
 She felt the familiar surge of anger rising in her chest, the compulsion to share, to react, to join the digital mob.*